Anna Weyant: Reception and criticism

 Discussing the artist's exhibition splinter (2022) at Blum & Poe, Rae Niwa wrote in Flaunt that Weyant has a "meticulous approach to color and line," noting that "there is a spaciousness and lightness in the work."
-Conversely, reporter and critic Alex Greenberger, writing for ARTnews, described Weyant's first solo exhibition with Gagosian Gallery, Baby, It Ain’t Over Till It’s Over (2022), as "an overly safe dud," labeling the show "just another market-ready figurative painting show in New York by a young painter."
+Conversely, reporter and critic Alex Greenberger, writing for ARTnews, described Weyant's first solo exhibition with Gagosian Gallery, Baby, It Ain't Over Till It's Over (2022), as "an overly safe dud," labeling the show "just another market-ready figurative painting show in New York by a young painter."

 Prior to joining Gagosian Gallery, the artist's work received very little attention from curators, critics, and the media.
 Weyant and her relationship with Larry Gagosian have since been extensively discussed in the media, with several critics connecting the relationship to Weyant's fast rise to prominence and high auction results so early in her career.
 Others, including gallerists and artists supportive of Weyant, have said these claims and criticisms are misogynistic.
+Artnet News reported in early 2024 that Weyant and Gagosian had separated, although she continued to be represented by his gallery.